cleanlab/cleanlab/README.md

 # cleanlab estimates the predictions you would have gotten if you had trained with *no* label issues.
 cl.predict(test_data)

-# A true data-centric AI package, cleanlab provides class-level issues and overall data quality, for any dataset.
+# A true data-centric AI package, cleanlab quantifies class-level issues and overall data quality, for any dataset.
 cleanlab.dataset.health_summary(labels, confident_joint=cl.confident_joint)
 ```